Andelad/project-content-vault/docs/core/App Logic.md

 **Key Rules:**
 - Every project MUST have a client (required relationship)
-- Client names must be unique per user (each user has their own isolated client list)
+- Client names must be unique per user, case-insensitive (each user has their own isolated client list - "Acme Corp" and "ACME CORP" are treated as the same client)
-  - **Note:** Currently case-sensitive in database - "Acme Corp" and "ACme Corp" would be treated as different clients (likely should be case-insensitive - TO FIX)
 - Different users CAN have clients with the same name (data is isolated per user)
 - Clients are independent entities (not just text labels)
 - Can have multiple projects per client (one-to-many relationship)
 - **Cannot delete client if projects exist** (ON DELETE RESTRICT - must delete/reassign all projects first)
+- A client can have no projects
 - Status determines visibility:
   - Active: shown in project creation dropdowns
   - Inactive: shown in lists but marked as inactive